Cruises from New Orleans

 Times however seem to have changed and over the next couple of years some great ships from Carnival, Royal Caribbean and Norwegian Cruise Lines will be cruising out of New Orleans on a regular basis to ports such as Roatan, Belize, Nassau and Key West.

-The Carnival fantasy class ships such as the Ecstasy and Elation are still sailing 4 and 5 night cruises to Mexico but Carnival has also added the Carnival Triumph into the mix and will soon be adding the Carnival Conquest in November 2011.
+The Carnival fantasy class ship Elation is still sailing 4 and 5 night cruises to Mexico but Carnival has also added the Carnival Conquest and Carnival Sunshine into the mix for 2012 and 2013.
 These are two of Carnival’s better cruise ships that both feature amenities such as the Seaside Theater, twisting water slides, and top notch children’s programs.
+Best of all you can catch a 7 night cruise for less than $400 a person on one of these ships.

-Royal Caribbean will also be jumping into the mix in a big way this year when the Voyager of the Seas begins cruising out of New Orleans on 7 night Western Caribbean itineraries to Jamaica, Grand Cayman and Mexico.
-The Voyager features a rock wall, full court sports court and adventure beach for the little ones.
-Royal Caribbean is on of the top cruise lines in the world for customer satisfaction and New Orleans offers a chance to cruise on some great RCL ships for less than $500 a person.
+Royal Caribbean has also jumped into the mix in a big way starting last year when the Voyager of the Seas began cruising out of New Orleans on 7 night Western Caribbean itineraries to Jamaica, Grand Cayman and Mexico.
+Royal Caribbean is one of the top cruise lines in the world for customer satisfaction and New Orleans offers a chance to cruise on some great RCL ships for less than $500 a person.

 Norwegian Cruise Lines

-Norwegian has also been doing a great job of spreading their ships around and currently the Norwegian Spirit is cruising 7 night cruises out of New Orleans to Costa Maya, Belize, Roatan and Cozumel.
+Norwegian has also been doing a great job of spreading their ships around and had moved the Norwegian Spirit to New Orleans.
+She has since been replaced by the NCL Star which will sail 7 night cruises out of New Orleans to Costa Maya, Belize, Roatan and Cozumel.
 Norwegian features anytime dining and a more casual cruising experience which fits perfectly with the laid back culture of New Orleans.
 I expect NCL to do well in New Orleans for years to come.
+NCL is also one line I have yet to try for some reason.
+New Orleans would be the perfect spot to finally try one of the anytime cruises and hopefully we can make that happen soon.

 Cheap Cruises from New Orleans

-• RCL Voyager of the Seas – Starting at $459
+• RCL Serenade of the Seas – Starting at $599

 • RCL Navigator of the Seas – Starting at $499